ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Sequence Features Measures

 The measures that are calculated every epoch and are available for category features are `accuracy` (counts the number of datapoints where all the elements of the predicted sequence are correct over the number of all datapoints), `token_accuracy` (computes the number of elements in all the sequences that are correctly predicted over the number of all the elements in all the sequences), `last_accuracy` (accuracy considering only the last element of the sequence, it is useful for being sure special end-of-sequence tokens are generated or tagged), `edit_distance` (the levenshtein distance between the predicted and ground truth sequence), `perplexity` (the perplexity of the ground truth sequence according to the model) and the `loss` itself.
-You can set either of them as `validation_measure` in the `training` section of the model definition if you set the `validation_field` to be the name of a sequence feature.
+You can set either of them as `validation_measure` in the `training` section of the configuration if you set the `validation_field` to be the name of a sequence feature.

 Text Features
 -------------